huuugh18/QuoteGeneratorAPI/README.md

 Installation:
 =============
 * Create and activate your python virtualenv.
-* Get the files app.py, quotes.js and requirements.txt
+* Get the files: app.py, quotes.js and requirements.txt
-* File the quotes.json file qith your own quotes,author and ids.
+* Fill the quotes.json file with your own quotes, author and ids.
 See the file, it's simple.
 * execute: `pip install -r requirements.txt`.
 * execute: `python app.py`
 * go to: [http://127.0.0.1:5000/quotes/api/random](http://127.0.0.1:5000/quotes/api/random)